CodeReviewDAO/dxd_codereview/Reviews/219 - Casper Analytics - iOS-Android-Web/4 - Integrate Casper Signer/README.md

 ## General Observations

 Code is generally well-structured and readable.
 The Github linked project is easy and successful to install, no error was encountered during the installation phase of the app project.
 No error was received in the unit tests of the project.
-Manual tests fail for making a delegation using the casper signer.
-Although this error does not prevent the project from being successful, this error needs to be fixed.
+In addition, no errors were found in the manual tests.

 # Final Conclusion
-The project provides the most of the functionalities described in the grant application and milestone acceptance criteria.
+The project provides the all of the functionalities described in the grant application and milestone acceptance criteria.
 The reviewer praises the OP for the general stability and the fluid user experience of the app.
-However the "delegate using casper signer" in the milestone doesn't work properly.
-Thus, in the reviewer's opinion, this submission should pass with notes.
+Thus, in the reviewer's opinion, this submission should pass.

 # Recommendation

-Recommendation | PASS with Notes
+Recommendation | PASS
 ------------ | -------------